mrgsolve/examples/misc_demo/annot.md

 Annotated model specification
 =============================

 A recent addition to the development version of `mrgsolve` allows users to add annotation to their model specification.
 For each parameter or compartment element in the model, users can add a description of that element, a unit, and as well as other parsed tags for that element.
 Annotations can be added to the following blocks: `$PARAM`, `$FIXED`, and `$THETA` to annotate parameters and `$CMT`, `$INIT`, and `$VCMT` to annotate compartments.
+Model outputs may also be annotated in `$CAPTURE`.

 For example
 -----------